Faith For Dying

 Why I'm making this page on Faith For Dying:

-I'm making this page about faith for dying because a recent death in my own family has driven home the reality of the subject and caused me to be even more concerned than I was before that many people don't have faith for dying.
+A recent death in my own family has driven home the reality of the subject and caused me to be even more concerned than I was before that many people don't have faith for dying.
 I know that death is an unpleasant subject for many and one which many people like to try to avoid.
 Yet, death need not be feared at all, and can even be something to look forward to, I hope to show why here.
 I sincerely hope this page will be of help to someone.

 A classic on death and dying in general: